 We keep a record of traffic data which is logged automatically by the server.
 This includes your IP address, the website address you visited before ours, the website address you visit after leaving our site and which pages you visit on our site.
 We do not store or analyse this traffic data in a way that identifies any individual.
 We also use Google Analytics for site statistics – see ‘Cookies’ above for details of how this works.

 What we do with your information

 We use your information to provide you with relevant support, information or other content and services that you request.

 We will keep you on our mailing lists until you ask us not to contact you further.
 See ‘Finding out more’ below for details of how to opt-out of mailings from us.

 We will share your information with the Members of the Study Higher Partnership.
-These are University of reading, University of Oxford, Oxford Brookes University, Bucks New University, Aylesbury College, Swindon College, Abington & Whitney College, Ruskin College Oxford, Amersham & Wycombe College and Activate Learning.
+These are University of Reading, University of Oxford, Oxford Brookes University, Buckinghamshire New University, Aylesbury College, Swindon College, Abington & Whitney College, Ruskin College Oxford, Amersham & Wycombe College and Activate Learning.

 When we share it

 We may disclose your information to third parties in certain circumstances.

 - Suppliers who process information on our behalf, such as our IT service providers.
 They will have incidental access to your information but will be obliged to act only on our instructions and to keep your information secure.